sinngam-khaidem/hotel-booking-and-ops-management-system/README.md

 ## Status Codes

-- `200 OK`: The request was successful.
+- `200`: The request was successful.
-- `201 Created`: The resource was successfully created.
-- `400 Bad Request`: The request could not be understood or was missing required parameters.
-- `401 Unauthorized`: Authentication failed or user does not have permissions for the desired action.
+- `401`: You are not authenticated.
-- `404 Not Found`: Resource not found.
+- `403`: You are not authorised.
-- `500 Internal Server Error`: An error occurred on the server.
+- `500`: Something went wrong.

 ---

-This is a basic skeleton.
-Depending on the complexity of your API, you can extend this further by adding more details about authentication, pagination, filtering, validation, examples of requests and responses, etc.